lspitzner/brittany/doc/implementation/theory.md

 Every haskell module can be written in a single line - of course, in most cases, an unwieldly long one.
-We humans prefer our lines limitted to some laughingly small limit like 80 or 160 or whatever.
+We humans prefer our lines limitted to some laughingly small limit like 80 or 160.
 Further, we generally prefer the indentation of our expressions(, statements etc.) line up with its syntactic structure.
 This preferences (and the layouting rule which already enforces it partially) still leaves a good amount of choice for